julian-ramos/Ai-refresher/README.md

 - ELU
 Same as ReLU for positive values.
 For negative values it uses an exponential.
 It has been shown to perform better than other common activation functions and even beat ReLU.

+### Loss functions
+- Wasserstein Loss
+Used for GANs because it helps with mode collapse in vanishing gradients.
+Similar to BCE but it is not limited to 0 - 1 values and can vary to -infinity to +infinity

 ## Data Science

 Cover tools for data retrieval (SQL), manipulation (python,R)  and visualization (R.python)